Cross-Seed Troubleshooting

 autoTMM unexpectedly enabled/disabled

-• In suffix mode, autoTMM mirrors the matched torrent's setting (intentional)
+- In reuse/affix mode (regular mode), autoTMM mirrors the matched torrent's setting (intentional)